-For many, a neighbor can be a trusted friend.
-Someone you can rely on to help you out in times of need.
+For many, a neighbor can be a trusted friend, someone you can rely on to help you out in times of need.
 For others, neighbors can be your worst nightmare by causing disruptions, lowering property values in the neighborhood or even damaging your property with their negligence or maliciousness.
-If you are suffering from the types of neighbors who make you want to move, look into the steps you can take to handle the situation.
+If you are suffering from the types of neighbors who make you want to move, look into the steps you can take to deal with horrible neighbors.

 Assess the damage to the property.
 Determine what was damaged, an accurate account or a reasonable approximation of when the incident took place and a thorough description of the events leading up to the damage.
 Witness statements also are encouraged.
 Then report your claim to the police.
 If the damaged property was an act of vandalism, it should be reported.
 Even if you do not press charges at this time, a filed police report is a beneficial document to have should you need to present your case.

 Contact the neighbor and ask him to replace or repair the damaged property.
 If you fear an altercation, put the complaint and request in writing.
 Provide an accurate money amount that covers any damages.
 If the neighbor is uncooperative, seek mediation to settle the matter.
 For example, contact the property manager, landlord of the building or perhaps the board of your deed-restricted neighborhood.
 Each side should be able to voice their complaints and concerns and seek the advice of the mediating party.
 If the matter is settled, such as the neighbor agrees to pay restitution, this can salvage the relationship without involving the legal system.